40 Ways to Get More Pinterest Followers and Traffic — Part One

 You have two options when it comes to "branding" your board covers on Pinterest:

-a) Choose an existing pin that fits with your brand’s style
+a) Choose an existing pin for the cover image that fits with your brand's style

 b) Create your own covers using your design program of choice

-To select a cover image from existing pins, simply click into a board from your profile and click “Edit Board”.
-Where it says “Cover”, press “Change”.
-Flip through all the images on that board and select the one that goes best with your brand’s fonts, colors, and style.
-Once you’ve chosen the perfect cover, hit “Save” in the bottom right corner, and you’re done!
+To select a cover image from the existing pins on the pins, simply click into a board from your profile and click "Edit Board".
+Where it says "Cover", press "Change".
+Flip through all the images on that board and select the one that goes best with your brand's fonts, colors, and style (choose one of your own pins for a perfect fit).
+Once you've chosen the perfect cover, hit "Save" in the bottom right corner, and you're set!

-10. Have a board dedicated to your own content
+10. Have a board dedicated solely to your own content

 11. Put your best boards at the top of your profile

-Place your 8 most full + relevant boards right at the top of your profile so they’re immediately visible when people land on your page.
-Make sure the board you’ve created for your own content is in the top row, and then place your most helpful, full, on-brand boards next to it.
+Place your eight most full and relevant boards right at the top of your profile so they're the boards most immediately visible when someone lands on your profile.
+Make sure the board you've created for your own content is in the top row, and then place your most helpful, fullest, most on-brand boards next to it.

-Pins are what make the Pinterest world go ’round.
-After your profile and boards are looking #onfleek, focus on filling your boards with the best pins possible.
+Pins are what make the Pinterest world go 'round.
+After your profile and boards are #onfleek, you’ll want to focus on filling your boards with the best pins possible.

 12. Create custom templates for your original pins

-Again, Canva is my favorite site for doing this.
+Canva is a great free tool for creating your pin templates.
 Why?
-Because every time you create a new image, Canva automatically saves a template you can go back into and edit any time (even weeks later!)
-Which means that all of your Pinterest graphics will have a similar look to them.
+Because every time you create a new image, Canva automatically saves a template you can go back into and edit any time (even weeks later!).
+This means that all of your Pinterest graphics will have a similar look and feel to them.

-And when you use your brand’s fonts and colors in every image, your pins, blog, + brand are going to start being recognized in no time.
-Remember what I said earlier – consistency is key!
+When you use your brand's fonts and colors in every image, your pins, blog, and brand are going to start getting recognized on Pinterest in no time.
+Remember what I said earlier — consistency is key!

 13. Optimize your pin size

-14. Only create + pin images with text overlay
+14. Only create & pin images with a text overlay

 15. Use keyword-rich pin descriptions

-For more awesome tips on Pinterest keywords and SEO, check out this post on the 6 best places to put keywords on Pinterest.
+For more info about Pinterest keywords and SEO, check out this post on the 6 best places to use keywords on Pinterest.

-This is so, SO important.
-The Pinterest home page is now a smart feed, and the best way to get your content to show up in other people’s feeds is by pinning top-notch, high-quality content.
-Here are the 4 criteria of an awesome pin (one that’s worth re-pinning!)
+The best way to get your content to show up in other people's homefeeds is to pin top-notch, high-quality content.
+Here are the 4 criteria of an awesome pin and one that's worth re-pinning to your own boards:

-2. The content is useful and relevant to your readers.
-Like I said before, you’re pinning for your readers, not for yourself.
-So always have your ideal reader in mind when deciding whether to re-pin something or not.
+2. The content is useful and relevant to your ideal readers.
+Like I said before, you're pinning for your readers, not for yourself.
+Always have your ideal reader in mind when deciding whether to re-pin something or not.

-3. The image is vertical, the size is on point (around a 2:3 ratio), and it has large, legible text.
+3. The image is vertical, the size is on point (around a 2:3 ratio), and it has large, legible text on it.

-17. Create two different pins for each blog post
+17. Create two different pins for each of your blog posts

-This is a trick I love doing, and I recommend everyone gives it a shot at least once.
-Instead of creating one pinnable image for each blog post, create TWO (or even three!) that are slightly different but equally awesome.
-Try switching up the colors, fonts, wording, and/or the image — as long everything is still “on brand”.
+This is a step I love doing, and I recommend that everyone gives it a shot at least once.
+Instead of creating one pinnable image for each blog post, create two (or even three!) that are slightly different but just as awesome.
+Try switching up the colors, fonts, wording, or the image, as long everything is still "on brand".

-Next, upload your pins to Pinterest and pin them to as many boards as possible.
-You’ll be surprised to see that one image might get a lot more re-pins than the other!
-Either way, you’re giving yourself double the chance of having a pin go viral, and double the chance of someone seeing your pin and clicking over to your site.
-And that, my friends, is #winning.
+Either way, with this strategy you're giving yourself double the chance of having a pin go viral, and doubling the chance of someone seeing your pin and clicking over to your site.